-Related PagesServices Cataract Surgery LASIK Eye Surgery Cornea Surgery Medical & Surgical Retina Services Glaucoma Oculoplastic Surgery Botox & Dermal Fillers
+Related PagesServices Cataract Surgery in Chicago, IL LASIK Eye Surgery Cornea Surgery Medical & Surgical Retina Services Glaucoma Oculoplastic Surgery Botox & Dermal Fillers

 What is the Cornea?

 The cornea is the dome shaped transparent tissue forming the front of the eye.
 It is the window into the rest of the eye.
 It serves as the protective covering and helps to focus or refract light waves onto the retina in the back of the eye.
 Diseases the affect the cornea can alter one’s vision by either clouding the cornea or altering its shape.
 The diseases below are just a few of the conditions that the surgeons at the Chicago Eye Institute are trained to correct.

 The cornea can become cloudy and opaque from several diseases of the eye such as corneal ulcers from contact lens wear to herpes virus.
 While drops such as antibiotics, antivirals or steroids are the first line of defense in helping to heal the cornea, a scar can still result leading to chronic blurred vision.
 If the corneal scar does not improve over time, options ranging from laser correction such as PRK to surgery such as a corneal transplant may need to be performed.
 The physicians at CEI can discuss the best course of action for scarred corneas.

 In eyes with keratoconus, the cornea progressively thins and protrudes in a cone shape.
 Patients with keratoconus will have severe blurred vision and possibly an intolerance to contact lenses due to a poor fit.
 This condition often begins when patients are in their late teens, often involves both eyes, may be hereditary and can be linked to severe rubbing of the eyes.